fkrenn12/HyperV-on-Win11-Home/README.md

 pause
 ```

-Save the file and execute it with administrator pivileges.<br>
+👉 Save the file and execute it with administrator pivileges.<br>
-Then restart the computer adn use Features to aktivate Hyper-V.
+👉 Then restart the computer <br>
+👉 adn use Features to aktivate Hyper-V.<br>